PovertyAction/data_pipeline/README.md

 # Introduction

-This repo provides general scripts to automatize data processing.
+This repo provides general scripts to automatize data processing for IPA research projects.
 In particular, we provide modules to:

 * Download data using SurveyCTO API
 * Cleaning and transforming data
 * Push data to Box using Box API
 * Push data to AWS S3 Buckets

-In order to run this modules in the correct order, this repo also provides `.sh` template files (reffered to as pipelines) that call the different modules according to projects needs. `.sh` are also simple to schedule in a server machine so that they run periodically.
+In order to run this modules in the correct order, this repo provides `.sh` template files (referred to as pipelines) that call the different modules according to projects needs. `.sh` are also simple to schedule in a server machine so that they run periodically.

 ## Setting up your pipeline

-Check out `projects_pipelines\template_pipeline\template_pipeline.sh` to start your new pipeline and decide what to include.
-You can also check other pipelines under the `projects_pipelines` to look for other examples.
+Run `projects_pipelines\template_pipeline\template_pipeline.sh` to run a pipeline for your project.
+If you need to modify it, create a copy of the `template_pipeline` folder and edit the `.sh` file according to your needs.
+For example of other pipelines used in the past, you can check pipelines under the `projects_pipelines` folder.

 ### Setup needed

-Surveycto server must be shared with `researchsupport@poverty-action.org`, and box folders where data will be kept must be shared with `ipa_box_service_account@poverty-action.org`
+Surveycto server must be shared with `researchsupport@poverty-action.org`, and box folders IDS where data will be kept must be shared with `ipa_box_service_account@poverty-action.org`.
+You must also share box files IDs for other input files.

 ### Inputs needed to run your pipeline

 * server name
-* form(s) name(s)
+* form ID(s)
-* surveycto username and password
-* destiny where to save files (either box drive path, box folder id, and/or aws bucket)
-* column names that have attachments (case we want to download attachments too)
+* list of form fields that have media files (ex: text_audit, audio_audit, etc.).
+If there are multiple forms, specify fields for each form ID
+* Box folder ID of the Box folder where the raw csv of survey responses should be sent
+* Box folder ID where media files should be sent
+* Box file ID of the SurveyCTO encryption key saved in Box
-* server key box file id
+* Box file ID of xlsform
+* start date of data collection
+* frequency/time of data downloads

-### How to run periodically
+### How to schedule the pipeline

 Setup [cron](https://opensource.com/article/17/11/how-use-cron-linux) to run your `.sh` pipeline as periodically as you want.